 - a) there is a present legal or customarily expected obligation as a result of past events; - b) cash outflow is likely to take place in order to perform the obligation; - c) a reliable estimate can be made at the balance sheet date.

-When an impact of the value of money change is material, the Group, while estimating the provision amount, discounts the estimated future liability amount.
+When an impact of the time value of money is material, while estimating the provision amount the Bank discounts the estimated future liability amount.

-4.22 Contingent Liabilities - Off-balance Sheet Commitments
+4.21 Contingent Liabilities - Off-balance Sheet Commitments

 Contingent liabilities are: